 Fishing In Gloucestershire, including details of Angling Clubs, Where To Go Fish and more.
 Including options to fish on rivers, lakes and canals.
-Edible fish in the county include eels, trout and salmon.
+Edible fish in the county include eels, trout, and salmon.
 For the novice, there are a few fish farms.

 Gloucester & Sharpness Canal

-The Red Lion Inn, Wainlodes
+The Red Lion Inn at Wainlodes

 For angling enthusiasts, the red lion offer day tickets for you to go coarse fishing along the river.
 Tickets to fish this stretch are available from the campsite shop or the Inn.
 More info…